bmy21/gcse-maths/README.md

-# gcse-maths
+# GCSE Maths
-Difficult exam-style questions for GCSE Mathematicians.
+Some difficult exam-style questions for GCSE Mathematicians.